Differentially Private Learning Needs Hidden State (Or Much Faster Convergence): Privacy dynamics for fixed-ordering noisy mini-batch gradient descent

-\begin{proof} When $j\neq j_0$, the mini-batch noisy gradient descent update could be written as $\theta_{\kk}^{j+1}=f(\theta_{\kk}^j) + \mathcal{N}(0,2\eta\sig^2\mathbb{I}_d)$, where $f$ is a deterministic mapping on $\mathbb{R}^d$ written as $f(\theta) = \theta - \eta \cdot \frac{\sum_{i\in B}\ell(\theta;\x_i)}{b}$, and $B$ is a mini-batch of size $b$ consisting of indices selected from $0,\cdots,n$.
-Therefore, we apply \cref{lem:post_proc} with $f$ being the mini-batch gradient descent mapping, and solve \cref{eqn:post_proc} to obtain recursive R\'enyi privacy bound for \cref{alg:noisymBGD_shuffle}.
-Our proof relies on reducing \cref{eqn:post_proc} into an ordinary differential equation with decay term.
-The idea is similar to the proof for Theorem 2 in \citet{chourasia2021differential}, however, the log Sobolev constant $c_t$, that changes with regard to $t$, introduces additional technical difficulty.
-When $j=j_0$, we use Gaussian mechanism and composition theorem to prove the additive recurisve privacy bound in \cref{eqn:recursive}.
-We provide a complete proof in \cref{appsub:proof_recursive}. \end{proof}
+\end{lemma} \textit{Proof Sketch.} When $i_0\notin B_k^j$, we apply \cref{lem:post_proc} on the deterministic mini-batch gradient descent update $f$, and solve \cref{eqn:post_proc} to obtain recursive R\'enyi privacy bound.
+This proof is similar to that of \cite[Theorem 2]{chourasia2021differential}, however, dealing with the new LSI constant $c_t$ that changes with $t$ introduces an additional technical difficulty.
+When $i_0\in B_k^j$, we use composition theorem to prove the additive recursion in the second row of \cref{eqn:recursive}.
+The complete proof is in \cref{appsub:proof_recursive}.~\qedsymbol{}

-\paragraphbe{Comparison with previous amplification by post-processing bound: } Prior to this work, both \citet{feldman2018privacy} and \citet{balle2019privacy} derived additive bound for the amplification by post-processing in noisy mini-batch gradient descent (with Gaussian noise).
-Comapred to the prior bounds, our post-processing bound is multiplicative, and therefore easily extend to multi-epoch privacy analysis.
-Our amplification bound is equivalent to \citet{feldman2018privacy} under convex smooth loss functions (under both single pass and multi-epoch regime).
-For strongly convex and smooth loss function, our multiplicative amplification by post-processing bound faciliates recursive privacy dynamics bound \cref{lem:recursive}, that easily extends to \cref{alg:noisymBGD_shuffle} under multi-epoch setting (as we discuss in \cref{ssec:improve_priv_dynamics}).
-This improves over the bound in Theorem 5 of \citet{balle2019privacy} only holds for one epoch of noisy mini-batch gradient descent under strongly convex smooth loss functions.